 - 11.99% to 23.99% Standard Variable Purchase APR after the period.

-First year is free and then $95/year for having this card.
+First year is free and then $95/year.
 It is important to make that $95 worth it and think over if it is really worth the annual fee.

 - Free checked bag

 - Priority boarding

 - Miles don’t expire

 - No foreign transaction fee

 - and much more check it out for yourself and see if it is for you.